A topic from the subject of Analytical Chemistry in Chemistry.

 The data from analytical chemistry experiments is analyzed to determine the amount of a substance in a sample.
 The data analysis may involve:

-• Statistical analysis: Used to determine the mean, median, and standard deviation of the data.
+• Statistical analysis: Used to determine the mean, median, standard deviation, and assess the uncertainty of the data.

 • Calibration curves: Used to determine the relationship between the concentration of a substance and the instrument response.